Gabe-Ichwan/digital-garden-jekyll-template/_notes/Captain Tajiri ''Mango'' Bolmaro.md

 ## Appearance

-Captain Bolmaro was a towering, barrel-chested man with
+Captain Bolmaro was a towering, barrel-chested man with long dreadlocked hair and a face well-worn with smile-lines.
+He wielded two blades of iridescent seaglass characteristic of sailors from Nautilus.